-Unlike previous bibliographies of self-help law books, this book adopts a new approach.
+Unlike previous bibliographies of self-help law books, A Layperson’s Guide to Legal Research and Self-Help Law Books adopts a new approach.
 Each subject-specific bibliography is prefaced by commentary on the nature of the law of that field, together with links to online sources for further information, including legal research guides.
 The intent is to give laypersons some broader context in which to comprehend the nature of the specialty of their concern.

 The reviews themselves are often lengthier than those appearing in previous annotated bibliographies of self-help law books.
 The intent is to provide more substantive reviews that educate the reader about the nature of the law in question, rather than a merely cursory overview of the book’s content.